How does Crypto Insurance work?- Crypto insurance is relatively new, but it’s quickly becoming a popular product.

 As cryptocurrencies become more mainstream and their prices increase in value, so do the number of cyberattacks targeting these digital currencies.

-Hackers can steal your funds in two main ways: hacking your device or directly attacking cryptocurrency exchanges themselves (more on this later).
+Hackers can steal your funds in two main ways: hacking your device or directly attacking cryptocurrency exchanges (more on later).

 What is crypto insurance?

-Cryptocurrency insurance is a type of coverage that protects investors from financial losses due to the theft or loss of their digital assets or if they stop to work.
+Cryptocurrency insurance protects investors from financial losses due to the theft or loss of their digital assets or if they stop working.

 Crypto insurance can help protect your cryptocurrency investments against hacks and cyber-attacks, fraud work, technical failures, and other unforeseen events.
 Policies are typically designed to cover three main areas: